 Do a time audit

 In order to be productive, you need to know your high-energy times and low-energy times.
-To do so, write down your times and every hour write down what you’re doing, your energy level and how engaged you feel on what you’re doing.
+To do so, write down your times and every hour write down what you're doing, your energy level, and how engaged you feel in what you're doing.
 Now do it for a week.

-You’ll start seeing pattern of things in your life.
-Maybe you’ll find out that you work best after 5pm and you can’t concentrate between 9 am and 11am.
+You'll start seeing patterns of things in your life.
+Maybe you'll find out that you work best after 5 pm and you can't concentrate between 9 am and 11 am.

 Change the way you spend your breaks